UnitingWorld is a National Agency of the Uniting Church in Australia (UCA).

 We are an agency of the Uniting Church in Australia (UCA).
 The added oversight of the UCA’s governance bodies holds accountable both for financial management, and for maintaining respectful healthy relationships with our global church partners.

-Sometimes the idea of organisations taking a ‘cut’ of your donation for administration fees can leave you feeling uneasy.
+Sometimes the idea of organisations using a portion of your donation for administration fees can leave you feeling uneasy.
 You probably wonder where it goes and why it’s necessary.

 We work through local church partners who are on the ground and who are, in effect, the communities they serve.
 They live the issues and know the solutions.
 This represents great value for money as we work through existing, effective mechanisms that we support and help strengthen.